Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Keeping the CNM Credential Current through the American Midwifery Certification Board (AMCB)

-All those that hold the CNM credential through the American Midwifery Certification Board (AMCB) are required to enroll in the AMCB’s five-year Certificate Maintenance Program.
+All those who hold the CNM credential through the American Midwifery Certification Board (AMCB) must enroll in the AMCB’s five-year Certificate Maintenance Program.
 During each five-year renewal cycle, CNMs must complete one of the following:

 - Re-take and pass the Certified Nurse-Midwife Examination

-- Completing 20 hours of continuing education and three certificate maintenance modules
+- Complete 20 hours of continuing education and three certificate maintenance modules

 Salaries for Certified Nurse-Midwives in Virginia